"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 Gravity's relative pi-angle pole is an arc of 60 degrees of geometric probability.
 Traditional random theory expects, and pays off, an opposing pole as though it is quadrant Cardinal pole with an arc of 90 degrees.
 The difference is the foundational part of the flat bet advantage.
 That is: .08333.... .
 The difference must then be factored by two possible directions which, constitute the "game."
 This doubles the flat bet advantage: .16666.... .

-To make mathematical sense of "action at a distance," it is first necessary to make the mental jump to agree with the original Needle's inferences of pi.
+To make mathematical sense of "action at a distance," it is first necessary to make a mental jump and agree with the original Needle's inferences of pi.
 Relative to randomness, we and our games and the game's Center of Rotation, are all just pi.
 The threshold question then becomes a very limited piece of mathematics.
 What geometric structure is to be assigned the random value: “1.”?

 A diameter is the straight line that cuts a circle in half.
 A radius is one half of a diameter.